-Because the level of recruitment is expected to decline somewhat as a stock is fished at F45%, the expected BMSY proxy is less than 45 percent of the unfished biomass.
-A biomass level of 40 percent is a reasonable proxy for BMSY.
+Under a Beverton-Holt stock-recruitment relationship, which is the form of relationship commonly assumed for west coast groundfish stocks, the level of recruitment is expected to decline as a stock is fished at $F{45\%}$ and the expected value for the BMSY proxy is less than 45 percent of the unfished biomass.
+A biomass level of 25 percent of unfished (Bunfished) is considered a reasonable proxy for BMSY for west coast flatfish species and a biomass level of 40 percent of Bunfished is considered reasonable for other west coast groundfish species.
 The short-term yield under an F45% policy will vary as the abundance of the exploitable stock varies.
 This is true for any fishing policy that is based on a constant exploitation rate.
 The abundance of the stock will vary, because of the effects of fishing, and because of natural variation in recruitment.
 When stock abundance is high (i.e., near its average unfished level), short-term annual yields can be approximately two to three times greater than the expected long-term average annual yield.
-For many of the long-lived groundfish species common on the west-west coast, this "fishing down" transition can take decades.
+For many of the long-lived groundfish species common on the west coast, this "fishing down" transition can take decades.
 Many of the declines in ABC that occurred during the 1980s were the result of this transition from a lightly exploited, high abundance stock level to a fully exploited, moderately abundant stock level.
 Further declines below the overfished levels in the 1990s were due in large part to harvest rate policies that were later discovered to not be sustainable.
-More recent stock assessments indicate that west coast groundfish stocks likely have lower levels of productivity than other similar species worldwide.
-Based on this retrospective information, harvest rate policies in the 1990s were too high to maintain stocks at BMSY.
-The Council revised its harvest rate policies for lower levels of production, described below.
+Stock assessments conducted during the late 1990s and early 2000s indicated that west coast groundfish stocks likely have lower levels of productivity than other similar species worldwide.
+Based on this retrospective view, harvest rate policies in the 1990s were subsequently thought to be too high to maintain stocks at BMSY.
+At various times the Council has revised its harvest rate policies as additional information has accumulated regarding the productivity of groundfish species as described below.